NoSocAlgroc/Continuous-Regression/README.md

 Let's look at an initial example of a practical use of the idea.
 Imagine we have a function for which we want to obtain a polynomial approximation between a given range.
-There are already solution to this problem, like the Legendre approximations used in Legendre Memory Units, among other applications.
+There are already solutions to this problem, like the Legendre approximations used in Legendre Memory Units, among other applications.

 There is, however, a much simpler approach to obtain polynomial approximations, formulating